Rafaelatff/target-STM32F401-drivers-SPI/README.md

 # target-STM32F401-drivers-SPI
 This project uses STM32CubeIDE and it's a program created to practice my C habilities during the course 'Mastering Microcontroller and Embedded Driver Development' from FastBit Embedded Brain Academy.
 I am using a NUCLEO-F401RE board.

+## general info about SPI

+**Board connection - SPI, I2C.** / Equipment connection (car, machine) - CAN, Ethernet, RS232, RS485.

+SPI -> working with shift register
+	MOSI - Master Out Slave In
+	MISO - Master In Slave Out

+By default -> Full-Duplex

+Can be Half-Duplex [MOSI - 1kOhm - MISO], both communicate

+Can be Simples - MOSI always in transmit mode e Slave in receive mode OR

+MISO and MISO connected, for Slave in transceive mode

+to config SPI: NSS = output = master configuration

+NSS = input = it can be multi-master or slave

+NSS can be configured by hw (directly connected to ground)

+or sw (SSI bit of SPIx_CR1 register for STM32 as slave)

+CPHA - SCLK Phase (controls which clock edge of data should be sampled by slave)

+	CPHA in 1 = trailing edge (2nd edge)

+	CPHA in 0 = leading edge (1st edge)

+CPOL - SCLK Polarity (controls the idle state value of clock)

+	CPOL in reset = low-level idle state (no comm)

+	CPOL in set = high-level idle state

+DFF - Data Frame Format

+CPHA e CPOL together selects the data capture clock edge

+Driver da SPI - APIS de:
+* SPI initialization and peripheral clock control
+* SPI TX
+* SPI RX
+* SPI Interrupt config. & Handling
+* Others

 ## drivers library creation

 Create the header and source files for SPI driver.